...

 Wire and Sinker EDM are two highly precise and accurate manufacturing processes that enable the production of complex shapes and geometries.
 Both techniques have unique qualities and applications, with key differences in their processes, material compatibility, precision and accuracy, and production speed and efficiency.

 Choosing the right EDM technique for a project depends on several factors, including the material being processed, the desired geometry, the required precision and accuracy, and the production volume.
-As such, it is important to consult with an experienced EDM service provider to determine the best technique for a specific application.
+As such, it is important to consult with an experienced wire EDM service provider to determine the best technique for a specific application.

 FAQ’s